ottokruse/generative-ai-toolkit/README.md

 > If you have custom needs, for example you want to allow some users, but not all, to share conversations, you likely need to implement a custom conversation history class to support your auth context scheme (e.g. you could subclass `DynamoDbConversationHistory` and customize the logic).

 The deployment of the `BedrockConverseAgent` with AWS Lambda Function URL, explained above, presumes you're wrapping this component inside your architecture in some way, so that it is not actually directly invoked by users (i.e. real users don't use `curl` to invoke the agent as in the example above) but rather by another component in your architecture.
-As example, let's say you're implementing an architecture where user's client (say an iOS app) connects to a backend-for-frontend API, that is responsible, amongst other things, for ensuring users are properly authenticated.
+As example, let's say you're implementing an architecture where the user's client (say an iOS app) connects to a backend-for-frontend API, that is responsible, amongst other things, for ensuring users are properly authenticated.
 The backend-for-frontend API may then invoke the `BedrockConverseAgent` via the AWS Lambda function URL, passing the (verified) user ID in the HTTP header `x-user-id`:

 ```mermaid
 flowchart LR